rubykumari1/Deep-Learning-Projects/README.md

 - Test set: 10,000 images

 The dataset can be downloaded and loaded using PyTorch's `torchvision.datasets` module.
+## Acknowledgements
+This project uses the Fashion MNIST dataset provided by Zalando Research and leverages PyTorch for deep learning implementations.
+Special thanks to the PyTorch and scikit-learn communities for their valuable libraries and tools.

+## Contributors

+Ruby Kumari rubykumari23@iitk.ac.in
+Rupak Kumar Roy rupakroy23@iitk.ac.in
+Rahul Deval rahuldeval23@iitk.ac.in
+Sandeep Kumar sandeepkr23@iitk.ac.in
+Rakesh Ranjan rrakesh23@iitk.ac.i

+## License

+ Group6 project - GL- This project is not licensed - It is an assignment project- Not to be copied,with whom this link has not beeen shared.

 ## Model Architecture
 ### Multilayer Perceptron (MLP - functions built from scratch)